Farama-Foundation/PettingZoo/README.md

 ## Base API

-Using environments in PettingZoo is very similar to Gym, i.e. you load an enviroment via:
+Using environments in PettingZoo is very similar to Gym, i.e. you load an environment via:

 ```
 from pettingzoo.gamma import pistonball
-env = pistonball.env([custom enviroment parameters])
+env = pistonball.env([custom environment parameters])
 ```

-Our API models the games as Agent Enviroment Cycle (AEC) games.
+Our API models the games as *Agent Environment Cycle* (AEC) games.
 This is because the conventional game model (Markov Games) descendant APIs for multi-agent RL can't model many games that you'd like to, [Arxiv Link].

-Assuming you have a list of policy functions, interacting with your enviroment looks this looks like:
+Assuming you have a list of policy functions, interacting with your environment looks this looks like:

 ```
 policy_list = [policy_1, policy_2 ... policy_n]